Josey Garcia: Military career

-Garcia signed for the United States Air Force at the age of 16 through the Delayed Entry Program.
-She served in deployments to Cameroon, Africa, and Iraq, where she served in Operation Iraqi Freedom.
-She later served at Ramstein Air Base, Germany, before retiring from twenty years of service in 2014 at Lackland Air Force Base in San Antonio, Texas.
+In 1996, she entered the service at Lackland Air Force Base in San Antonio, Texas after graduating high school.
+She served in deployments to Cameroon, and Iraq, where she served in Operation Iraqi Freedom as an advisor to the Iraqi military overseeing medical personnel as well as creating a tracking system for treating soldiers.
+She also served as an Air Force dental technician.
+She later served at Ramstein Air Base, Germany, before retiring after twenty years of service in 2014.